 “I am particularly humbled by the CWGC’s support and overwhelmed by the interest shown, as there were many other families in war ravaged Commonwealth countries that served and suffered badly: worse in many cases than my own.
 I particularly need to view my father’s commemoration as the event of our family’s contribution and service to Britain in its time of need.”

 Alfred’s name is among more than 130 names – many of them of children – added to the CWGC’s Civilian Rolls of Honour for the first time.
-The individuals, from all regions of the UK and Commonwealth, were missed from the original rolls for various reasons – including war time secrecy.
-Many of the names have been presented to the CWGC for inclusion following research undertaken by the In From The Cold Project – a group of volunteers who research and identify individuals who may be missing from the official commemorative records.
+The individuals, from all regions of the UK and Commonwealth, were missed from the original rolls for various reasons – including wartime secrecy.
+Many of the names have been presented to the CWGC for inclusion following research undertaken by the In From The Cold Project – a group of volunteers who research and identify individuals who may be missing from the official commemorative war records.

-Among the newly added names are several children who died in tragic wartime accidents – including four brothers, aged 10, 12, 15 and 18, from Essex, who died after hitting a bomb they had found with a hammer, to find out what it was – and three boys from a school in Surrey, aged 11, 12, and 13, who died after a bomb found by a group of boys was taken back to their dormitory, where it fell to the floor and exploded.
+Among the newly added names are several children who died in tragic wartime accidents – including four brothers, aged 10, 12, 15 and 18, from Essex, who died after hitting a bomb they had found with a hammer, to find out what it was – and three boys from a school in Surrey, aged 11, 12, and 13, who died after a bomb found by a group of boys were taken back to their dormitory, where it fell to the floor and exploded.

 During the Second World War, CWGC Founder, Sir Fabian Ware, became concerned that civilian casualties should be properly remembered.
 He suggested to war-time Prime Minister Winston Churchill that the names of all those civilians who died in the UK and throughout the Commonwealth should be commemorated in handwritten volumes, which would be held at Westminster Abbey.
 Churchill agreed, but concerns over the potential effect on morale should the figures of civilian deaths become widely known meant the project was shrouded in secrecy.